Cars Brands that start with P

 Pontiac Logo

 In July 1899, Albert G. North and Harry G. Hamilton founded Pontiac Spring and Wagon Works, taking the name of a famous Indian chief as the main name.
 The company manufactured wagons.
 Since 1905, cars have been produced under this brand.
-In 1909, the shares of the brand were bought by GM.
-In 1926, the brand became known as Pontiac Motor Division, creating the first models, Pontiac 6-27 and Big Six.
-In 1935, the Pontiac Standard model appeared, which brought the brand world fame.
-In the following years, the famous Pontiac GTO, Ventura, Grand Am, Piranha Concept of 2000, and the last model of the brand – sedan Pontiac G6 of 2009 were released under the logo of the brand.
+In 1909, GM bought shares of the brand.
+1926, the brand became Pontiac Motor Division, creating the first models, Pontiac 6-27 and Big Six.
+1935, the Pontiac Standard model appeared, bringing fame to the brand world.
+In the following years, the famous Pontiac GTO, Ventura, Grand Am, Piranha Concept of 2000, and the last model of the brand – the sedan Pontiac G6 of 2009 were released under the brand’s logo.

 Porsche